 “The firm has received five reports of fires resulting in minor property damage,” CPSC said.

-Affected batteries are wall mounted and measure 29.30 x 35.70 x 8.10 inches.
+The affected batteries are wall-mounted and measure 29.30 x 35.70 x 8.10 inches.
 The “LG Chem” logo is located on the top left side of the front panel.
 The serial number begins with R15563P3SSEG and is located behind the access door of the RESU 10H (Type-R) home battery.